FrogStoneMedia/cla-stock/README.md

 [![](https://raw.github.com/Claromentis/cla-stock/master/screenshot.png)](https://raw.github.com/Claromentis/cla-stock/master/screenshot.png)

-Search for your code here: <a href="http://www.google.co.uk/finance">http://www.google.co.uk/finance</a>
+Search for your stock code here: <a href="http://www.google.co.uk/finance">http://www.google.co.uk/finance</a>

-Your code will be in brackets next to the company name.
+Your stock code will be in brackets next to the company name.

-Include the javascript and call as below, including the following arguemnts:
+Include the javascript and call as below, including the following arguements:

 - Stock Code
 - Target Element